Hamilton Co., Ill. Health Dept. to host drive-thru COVID-19 vaccine clinic

 Health department officials said they will not be keeping a list of names, because the clinic is first-come, first-serve.

-As long as they receive weekly shipments of vaccine, they say they will hold the first-come, first-serve drive-thru clinics on Wednesdays.
+As long as weekly shipments of vaccine are delivered, the health department said they will hold the first-come, first-serve drive-thru clinics on Wednesdays.

 Copyright 2021 KFVS.
 All rights reserved.